pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 ## Using file key for authenticating

-Just add the "key" attribute with file path to the .pem key within the attributes "user", "hosts"...
+You just have to add the "key" attribute with file path to the .pem key within the attributes "user", "hosts"...

 ```javascript
     "production" : {